JonPulfer/JonPulfer/README.md

 I code for coin to pay for my sailing addiction...

-- Currently writing in Go, Rust, Ruby and Python
+- Comfortable writing in Go and Rust (as well as Ruby and a few other languages from time to time)
+- Interests
-- Interested in Distributed Systems
+  - Distributed Systems
+  - Cloud systems
+  - Event driven
+  - Data streams
+  - Cryptography

-I enjoy learning as well as sharing my skills and experiences to help others.
+I enjoy learning and exploring things new to me.
+I like to share my skills and experiences with colleagues as well as learning from them.